ldidry/lufi/README.md

 ## License

 Lufi is licensed under the terms of the AGPL.
-See the LICENSE file.
+See the [LICENSE](LICENSE) file.

 ## Official instance

-Not for now.
-Lufi is still in development.
+There is a demonstration site, available at <https://demo.lufi.io>, with strong limitations on time and file size.

+To really use Lufi, you can go to <https://framadrop.org>, provided by the [Framasoft](http://framasoft.org)

 ## Logo